SiyingL/SiyingL.github.io/_pages/cv.md

 {% include base_path %}

-You can download PDF version of my CV from [here](https://www.dropbox.com/s/q9hkdrloeufew83/Lin_CV.pdf?dl=0)
+You can download PDF version of my CV from [here].(https://www.dropbox.com/s/q9hkdrloeufew83/Lin_CV.pdf?dl=0)

 Education
 ======
-* Ph.D in Economics, University of Virginia, May 2019 (expected)
+* Ph.D in Economics, University of Virginia, May 2019 (expected).
 * B.S. in Mathematics and Economics, University of Delaware, May 2012.

 Skills